Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Diagrammatic Soergel bimodules

-\begin{defn} The \defnemph{diagrammatic Hecke category} $\gls*{dgrm}$ is the additive graded Karoubi envelope of $\dgrmBS$.
-In other words $\dgrm$ is the closure of $\dgrmBS$ with respect to all finite direct sums, all direct summands, and all grade shifts of objects and morphisms in $\dgrmBS$.
-Here grade shifts of objects are defined intrinsically; for objects $B,B'$ in $\dgrm$ and $m,n \in \ZZ$, the grade shifts of $B$ and $B'$ have the defining property that
+The \defnemph{diagrammatic Hecke category} $\gls*{dgrm}$ is the Karoubi envelope of $\dgrmBS$.
+In other words $\dgrm$ is the closure of $\dgrmBS$ with respect to all finite direct sums and all direct summands of objects and morphisms in $\dgrmBS$. \end{defn}